idiotWu/angular-smooth-scrollbar/README.md

 ## ScrollbarService

-You can access your scrollbar instances through `ScrollbarService`.
+By given scrollbar a name via attribute, you can access your scrollbar instances through `ScrollbarService`.

 ### ScrollbarService.getInstance( name )